zeiss-microscopy/OAD/Apeer/modules/fiji_module_template/Fiji_Python_Tutorial - Create your own module.md

 * the type of filter to be applied
 * the kernel size to be used for the filter

 Inside the function the correct command to apply the filter *is looked up* inside the dictionary by using the `filtertype` string.
-Finally the selected filter is apllied to every slice of the image stack using a simple loop.
+Finally the selected filter is applied to every slice of the image stack using a simple loop.

 ```python
 def get_metadata(imagefile, imageID=0):